 How do I know if my Subaru timing belt is bad?

-• Engine Misfiring: If your engine is misfiring or running roughly, it could be a sign that the timing belt is not functioning properly.
+- Engine Misfiring: If your Subaru's engine is misfiring or running rough, it could be an indication that the timing belt is slipping or has broken, causing the engine's timing to be off.

 How much does it cost to replace a timing belt in a Subaru?